selmaohneh/sort-quiz/README.md

 ## Sort Quiz

-A single-page, offline-friendly pub quiz inspired by the "Sortieren" game from Schlag den Raab.
+A single-page, offline-friendly pub quiz inspired by the "Sortieren" game from german tv show "Schlag den Raab".
 Place items into a vertical timeline in the correct order.
 A wrong placement ends the game.

 ### Play online
 - Live site: [sort-quiz.com](https://www.sort-quiz.com/)